 What impact can cyber breaches have on the success of a company?

-David: The impact of a cyber breach of the success of a company I’m not sure, but we know that there certainly is an impact on the lack of success.
-There’s a negative impact on the success of an organization because to patch and to resolve a cybercrime incident in a company is always more expensive than to prevent it.
+David: The impact of a cyber breach on the success of a company I’m not sure, but we know that there certainly is an impact on the lack of success.
+There’s a negative impact on the success of an organization because to patch and resolve a cybercrime incident in a company is always more expensive than to prevent it.
 Any organization that holds personally identifiable information of individuals – the cost of a breach in Canada that insurance companies use for cyber insurance, is estimated to be $197 per lost record.
 If your organization houses 10,000 records, then the actual liability case is almost 2 million to mitigate with either preventative mechanisms, cyber insurance policy, or both.
 The 10,000 records will not take you anywhere close to the 2 million dollars of liability that represents to protect in the first place.

 It’s the same situation many decades ago before automobile insurance was required by law.
 As human beings, we tend to think irrationally, there’s a good book by the author Dan Ariely who wrote about the concept in his book called Predictably Irrational.
 We would not be opting for car insurance because of the $150, $250, $300 a month that would cost us we would say, “no, I’m just going to drive carefully and not have any accidents and I’ll save myself that money.”
-The majority of us would not be purchasing insurance because we have this predictably irrational disposition that it’s not going to happen to me – and that is how cybercrime is today.
+The majority of us would not be purchasing insurance because we have this predictably irrational disposition that it’s not going to happen to us – and that is how cybercrime is today.
 It impacts our chance of success because we have this outsized risk that we’re not taking care of proactively if we don’t take the proper security posture and implement a cybersecurity implementation.

 More and more companies are embracing remote work.
 What are some of the solutions and programs that Nerds on Site provides to companies who are based remotely so that they can keep their business safe and secure from data breaches?